sparsharya212/Internal-Energy-Calculator/README.md

 # Project-Engineering-Thermodynamics
-Internal Energy Change Calculation for Thermodynamic Systems Final Report with C# code.
+Internal Energy Change Calculation for Thermodynamic Systems Final Report with embedded C/C# code for Ardunio IDE.

 Thermodynamics is the branch of physics that deals with heat and temperature, and their relation to energy, work, radiation, and properties of matter.
 Historically, thermodynamics developed out of